-The project exemplifies support of alternative transportation in providing 78 long term bicycle parking stalls (sized for cargo bikes and mobility scooters), the majority of which are located on each residential floor, in direct proximity to resident suites.
-Charging outlets are provided for electric bicycles and a bicycle maintenance station is provided on the ground floor.
+The project exemplifies support of alternative transportation in providing 45 long term bicycle parking stalls, 10 of which are oversized.
+Charging outlets are provided at 33 of these long term bicycle parking stalls, and a bicycle maintenance station is provided on the ground floor.
+In addition to the 45 long term bicycle parking stalls which meet the requirements of Schedule C, there is an oversized bicycle stall with charging on Levels 2-4 (3 total) and Levels 2-5 each have a designated mobility scooter stall with charging (4 total).
+These provisions on Levels 2-5 are in direct proximity to resident suites.
 Situated on the Richardson Street AAA bike route, this unique configuration enables bike forward mobility for individuals and families.
-These abundant spaces are further supplemented by additional bicycle storage room and visitor bicycle parking.
+These abundant spaces are further supplemented by visitor bicycle parking.

 Car share memberships registered to each unit in perpetuity are proposed for tenants and the subject property is well serviced by multiple transit routes.
 A developer-supplied electric vehicle parking space is proposed at the street, which aligns with the City's goal to support electric vehicle use and expand charging infrastructure.
-Underground parking is provided for seven resident vehicles, plus two visitor vehicle stalls.
+Underground parking is provided for six resident vehicles, plus two visitor vehicle stalls.